amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

     * By default, this tool writes remote instance logs to the `fast-build-update-tool-logs` folder for the most recent tool run, and `fast-build-update-tool-logs-prev` for the previous run.
     * This folder will contain log output of the remote commands run during the server update process.
 This may provide insight into issues.
 1. Remotely access the instance:
-    * Amazon GameLift provides utilities for remotely accessing your instances outlined [here](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-remote-access.html).
+    * Amazon GameLift Servers provides utilities for remotely accessing your instances outlined [here](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-remote-access.html).
     * You may be able to diagnose potential issues just by looking around the file system of the remote instance.
         * Windows builds are found in the `C:\game` folder on the remote instance.
         * Linux builds are found in the `/local/game` folder on the remote instance.